Networking Interview Questions

 In IP networks, a routing protocol called OSPF (Open Shortest Path First) is employed.
 It is an interior gateway protocol (IGP) that allows routers in a single independent system to share routing data (AS).
 Additionally, OSPF is a link-state routing protocol, which means it communicates with other OSPF routers within the same region via link-state advertisements (LSAs).
 Additionally, it utilizes a link-state method, such as the Dijkstra algorithm, to determine the quickest route to a destination.
 The protocol is also scalable, has little overhead, and converges quickly.

-Q. 34: What is Round Trip Time?
+Q. 34: What is round-trip time?

 The amount of time it takes for a signal to move from a transmitter to a receiver and return to the originator is known as the round trip time (RTT).
 It is typically referred to as ping time or network delay.
 Therefore, RTT is a crucial indicator of how long it takes information to travel a network, and it can be applied to gauge network performance or diagnose issues.